jalkoby/squasher/README.md

 [![Code Climate](https://codeclimate.com/github/jalkoby/squasher.svg)](https://codeclimate.com/github/jalkoby/squasher)
 [![Gem Version](https://badge.fury.io/rb/squasher.svg)](http://badge.fury.io/rb/squasher)

-Squasher compresses old migrations in a Rails application.
+Squasher compresses old ActiveRecord migrations.
 If you work on a big project with lots of migrations, every `rake db:migrate` might take a few seconds, or creating of a new database might take a few minutes.
-That's because Rails loads all those migration files.
+That's because ActiveRecord loads all those migration files.
 Squasher removes all the migrations and creates a single migration with the final database state of the specified date (the new migration will look like a schema).

 ## Installation